 - Head chefs – limited to one per establishment

 - Sous chefs – limited to one for every four kitchen staff per establishment

 - Specialist chefs – limited to one per speciality per establishment

-Finally, although the take-away clause will be dropped, it remains the case that restaurants must not be a fast food or ‘standard fare outlet’.
+Finally, although the take-away clause has been dropped, it remains the case that restaurants must not be a fast food or ‘standard fare outlet’.
 A standard fare outlet is one where the menu is designed centrally for outlets in a chain or franchise rather than in the individual restaurant.